Becoming a WBBA Member

 Your Inn Here: The Wisconsin Bed & Breakfast Directory

 In an increasingly electronic age, traveler demand for a printed B&B directory remains high.
-50,000 full color 2013 directories were printed & distributed by request through the Wisconsin Department of Tourism, visitors' bureaus, chambers, tourism attractions, and innkeepers.
-The WBBA Directory provides readers with B&B contact information and directs readers to WBBA’s website for more complete & current B&B information and to WBBA's mobile website thru the QR codes.
+52,500 full color 2014 directories were printed & distributed by request through the Wisconsin Department of Tourism, visitors' bureaus, chambers, tourism attractions, and innkeepers.
+The WBBA Directory provides readers with B&B contact information and directs readers to WBBA’s website for more complete & current B&B information.

 Your Inn Here: Monthly E-Zine

-A monthly ezine - "Seek the Unique" is emailed to thousands of subscribers.
+A monthly ezine - "Seek the Unique" is emailed to 7000 thousand subscribers.
 Who are these individuals?
 They are travelers who like to B&B ... so our lighthearted and newsy ezine (electronic magazine) shares B&B specials, recipes, and tips on B&B-ing.
 Most importantly, each issue features a theme, for example, biking & B&Bs or B&Bs on water, and member B&Bs are featured.
 So, when you tell us what is special about your inn, we'll broadcast it to thousands!
-(Subscribe to the ezine from www.wbba.org and read what your guests are reading)
+Subscribe to the ezine and read what your guests are reading!

 • We put B&Bs in the news ... our professional PR consultant and writer places press releases and stories with travel writers and newspapers throughout the state (and over the borders, too).
 Our PR creates memorable stories – often a ‘clip & save’ article which results in reservations years later!